-If I hit some bullshit tennis shot off the frame or off the net and it falls in for a winner, don’t hold your breathe waiting for that pussy little hand wave that most players give.
+If I hit some bullshit tennis shot off the net and it falls in for a winner, don’t hold your breath waiting for that pussy little hand wave that most players give.

 I’ll walk toward the net, pose like King-Kong and scream, “That’s my favorite shot.”
 Right in your face.